reframejs/reframe/docs/overview.template.md

 - **React** -
   Write views with React.
 - **React Router** -
-  Add the @reframe/react-router plugin and use the React Router components.
+  Add the @reframe/react-router plugin and use React Router components.
 - **Vue.js** -
-  Add the @reframe/vue plugin and write your views with Vue.
+  Add the @reframe/vue plugin and write views with Vue.
 - **TypeScript** -
   Add the @reframe/typescript plugin and write your app with TypeScript.
 - **PostCSS** -